-This article will detail how to create a computational grid in OpenFlows FLOOD and will include an example.
+This article will detail how to create a regular (constant spaced) computational grid in OpenFlows FLOOD and will include an example.
 To construct curvilinear grids please follow this tutorial: How to construct curvilinear grids in OpenFlows FLOOD.

 When setting up a model simulation a 2D computational grid needs to be created, as this will specify the locations and resolutions of the 2D cells.
 This computational grid will be considered in the interpolation process for generating digital terrain model data file.

 OpenFlows FLOOD is able to generate different types of grids, illustrated in the next figure:

 Figure 1 – Different types of grids generated by OpenFlows FLOOD

 As an example, we will create a simple constant-spaced grid.

 This will open the “Constant Spaced Grid Tool” docked on the right of the main area.
 Your window should look like the one shown in the next figure.